onchipuis/Tests_A-Connect/Tensorflow/README.md

 3. [Useful Scripts](/Tensorflow/Scripts): Some useful scripts for training and training.
 Please see local readme.
 4. [Graphs](/Tensorflow/Graphs): Some graphs that shows the algorithm performance and many other results.
 5. [Trained models](/Tensorflow/Models): Finally, here you can find some trained networks to test.
 Please see local readme.
+6. [Results](/Tensorflow/Results): This folder contains the results of the Monte Carlo simulations.

 ### Contents description